Building Your Salary Structure: How Many Salary Bands Do You Need?

 Option #2: Salary bands grouped by department or job family

-The next option is to group your employees by department or job family, and create salary bands for the different levels within those groups.
-For example, you might have four different salary bands (junior, intermediate, senior and staff) for each job family, which might include:
+The next option is to group your employees by department or job family, and create salary ranges for the different levels within those groups.
+For example, you might have four different salary ranges (junior, intermediate, senior and staff) for each job family, which might include:

 • Business ops